mbarkhau/pretty-traceback/README.md

     pass    # no need to fail because of missing dev dependency
 ```

 ## Cavets

-TODO:
-- The hook is only installed if the existing hook is the default
+The hook is only installed if the existing hook is the default.
+Any existing hooks that were installed before the call of `pretty_traceback.install` will be left in place.
-- If there is any bug in the stacktrace formatting, the default
-  except hook is used as a fallback.

 ## Alternatives